 The message history and contacts will be gone, and you will have to configure everything again.

 2. You do not control your enterprise messenger

 It's obvious because you are using someone's service.
 For free.
 It means that you are just a product for him.
-Your private data, contacts, phone book, geolocation, musical preferences, message texts, files — all these are included in the advertising profile that can be successfully sold.
+Your private data, contacts, phone book, geolocation, musical preferences, message texts, and files — all these are included in the advertising profile that can be successfully sold.
 It's not a joke, read the license agreement that you accepted without reading to install the program.

 Public messengers are very convenient, and you do not have to be a tech specialist to set up them — everything works right after your registration and phone number linking to the program.
 But the flip side of the coin is that this is mainstream.
-No available settings on the server, no restrictions for user communication.
+No available settings on the server, and no restrictions for user communication.
 A disloyal employee can leak very important information to your competitor, and you will never know.

 3. Your message history does not belong to you

 Of course, you can save everything in the cloud and be sure that nobody will ever read it.
 You can try to convince the security chief of a bank or retail network accountant about complete safety.
 They will immediately take off your blinders.